khoai23/exam_builder/data/lessons/lego_weapon_sheet.md

 13. K7084, See **PK-252** below as possible pack.

 12. [K7090](https://shopee.vn/K7090-B%E1%BB%99-ph%E1%BB%A5-ki%E1%BB%87n-army-minifigures-c%C3%A1c-lo%E1%BA%A1i-v%C5%A9-kh%C3%AD-l%C3%ADnh-%C4%91%E1%BA%B7c-nhi%E1%BB%87m-spetsnaz-Nga-i.300855065.19857285911), **(Almost-Favorite)** Quasi-Russian Pack, have a lot of AK variants.
 List later, ~~but most seems to be BrickArms variants~~ all seems to be mix-and-match version of existing BrickArms AKs.
 Biggest issue is the one labelled SVD, like fking hell it is.
+    1. L-shaped stock AK with double sight & ribbed curved mag - likely ARMY-2020 decked out AK-15 with 1P87+ACOG as in [here](https://en.wikipedia.org/wiki/AK-12#/media/File:Army-2020-303.JPG).
+It's AK-15 since mag of 7.62 have a lot more pronounced curve
+    2. Bottom left AK - likely AK-15 as well with the mag; unidentified sight for now
+    3. Short AK - likely AK-74U, as per significantly shorter barrel of a carbine (so U), only slightly curved mag of 5.45 (so not AK-47U), and wooden furniture (so not AK-12K)
+    4. Long scope AK-74 - note the wooden foregrip furniture of AKM/AK-74M and only slightly curved mag
+    5. Drum RPK - Stock doesn't quite match and sight look kinda stupid, but RPK/RPK-74's wooden furniture directly touch the receiver instead of slightly forwarded like in AKs.
+    6. SVD??
+The stock+grip is a dead giveaway, in SVDs they are merged into one block.
+Scope is double stupid as it look mounted backward (the flanged part is supposed to face the user).
+Technically this can still pass as SVDS/SVDM.

 13. [K7091](https://shopee.vn/V%E1%BB%89-Ph%E1%BB%A5-ki%E1%BB%87n-trang-b%E1%BB%8B-v%C5%A9-kh%C3%AD-si%C3%AAu-ch%E1%BA%A5t-%C4%90%E1%BB%93-ch%C6%A1i-L%E1%BA%AFp-gh%C3%A9p-Mini-Minifigures-Army-l%C3%ADnh-M%C3%B4-h%C3%ACnh-ww2-K7091-i.81322028.21649362609), ~~Dunno-what-is-the-goal pack.~~ Mixed stuff
     1. QBZ-95 with detachable knife-bayonet
     2. QBU-88